andrewchart/wedding-photo-app/README.md

 to be configured to create compressed versions of uploaded videos to improve user experience when streaming video media on mobile network connections.

-_Note: Other cloud providers' services may be used but would require major changes to the code._
+_Note: Other cloud providers' services may be used but would require major changes to the code_

 ## Application Setup

-Follow these instructions to get the application up and running.
+_Follow these instructions to get the application up and running_

 ### Step 1: Setup Azure Services